• Skip to main content

 • Pour the cauliflower rice in a dry pan and stir fry for 3 minutes on medium heat.

-• Add 2 tablespoons of olive oil, a teaspoon of salt and a teaspoon of black pepper, and stir fry for 2 more minutes.
+• Add olive oil, salt and black pepper, and stir fry for 2 more minutes.

 • Serve and enjoy!